gordchan/HumanActivityRecognition/README.md

 The names are construted through a custom function which look for naming elements from the orignal variable name:

-Sequence | element from orinal name | elements used in new name
+Sequence | Element from orinal name | Elements used in new name
 -------- | ------------------------ | -------------------------
 1        | *t* or *f*               | *time domain* or *function domain* 2        | *body* or *gravity*      | *body* or *gravity*